aleen42/PersonalWiki/post/css_blend_mode/css_blend_mode.md

 Despite this, things are changing fast and there is a candidate recommendation titled [CSS Compositing and Blending](http://dev.w3.org/fxtf/compositing-1/).
 Blend modes in CSS have been [promoted heavily](http://html.adobe.com/webplatform/graphics/blendmodes/) by Adobe Web Platform team (along with other interesting features like CSS [filters](http://blogs.adobe.com/webplatform/category/features/css-custom-filters/) and [masking](http://blogs.adobe.com/webplatform/category/features/masking/)).

-Right now, the specification brings three brand new properties to CSS, `background-blend-mode`, mix-blend-mode, and isolation.
+Right now, the specification brings three brand new properties to CSS, `background-blend-mode`, `mix-blend-mode`, and `isolation`.
 Let's explore!

 ### Canvas 2D: Will it blend?